How Long Does it Take for Stain to Dry?

 sale

-Birchwood Casey Easy-to-Use Fast-Acting Walnut Wood Water-Based Stain for Gun Stock Staining & Antiquing, 3 OZ Bottle
+Birchwood Casey Easy-to-Use Fast-Acting Walnut Wood Water-Based Stain for Gun Stock Staining & Antiquing, 3 OZ Bottle, Brown

 • RICH EVEN COLOR - Birchwood Casey Walnut Wood Stain brings out the richness and beauty of fine woods gives you a tough, long-lasting finish.
 This walnut stain is a true, brown-walnut color for the traditional look